Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 ```console
 $ aws emr create-default-roles
 ```
-2. The Alluxio bootstrap script is now hosted in a publicly readable [S3 bucket](https://alluxio-public.s3.amazonaws.com/2.0.1/emr/alluxio-emr.sh).
+2. The Alluxio bootstrap script is hosted in a publicly readable [S3 bucket](https://alluxio-public.s3.amazonaws.com/2.0.1/emr/alluxio-emr.sh).
 This bucket can also be accessed using it's S3 URI: `s3://alluxio-public/emr/alluxio-emr.sh` The bootstrap script only requires a root UFS URI as an argument.